dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

         }
     }

-A non-normative example of a JOSE Access Token JOSE header for a Client accessing an RS that requires proof-of-possession:
+A non-normative example of a JOSE header for a JOSE access token for a Client accessing an RS that requires proof-of-possession:

     {
         "alg":"ES256",